chinanf-boy/awesome-stars/README.md

 ## Others

+- [Export-Example](https://github.com/chinanf-boy/Export-Example) - show example or demo-example or 库🌰
+- [dnsguide](https://github.com/EmilHernvall/dnsguide) - A guide to writing a DNS Server from scratch in Rust
 - [awesome-compilers](https://github.com/aalhour/awesome-compilers) - :sunglasses: Curated list of awesome resources on Compilers, Interpreters and Runtimes.
 - [shopping-list](https://github.com/ibm-watson-data-lab/shopping-list) - A series of Offline First shopping list demo apps, each built using a different stack.
 - [awesome-stars](https://github.com/chinanf-boy/awesome-stars) - A curated list of my GitHub stars!